rancher/docs/content/rancher/v2.x/en/installation/after-installation/etcd-backup-and-restoration/_index.md

 kubectl --kubeconfig=kube_config_cluster.yml run nginx --image=nginx --replicas=3
 ```

-### 2. Backup etcd cluster
+### 2. Take an etcd snapshot

-Now lets take a snapshot backup using RKE:
+Now lets take a snapshot using RKE:

 ```
-rke etcd backup --name snapshot.db --config cluster.yml
+rke etcd snapshot-save --name snapshot.db --config cluster.yml
 ```

 ![etcd backup]({{< baseurl >}}/img/rancher/rke-etcd-backup.png)

-### 3. Store backup externally
+### 3. Store snapshot externally

-After taking the etcd backup on node2 we should be able to save this backup in a persistence place, one of the options to do that is to save the backup taken on a s3 bucket or tape backup, for example:
+After taking the etcd snapshot on node2 we should be able to save this snapshot in a persistence place, one of the options to do that is to save the snapshot taken on a s3 bucket or tape snapshot, for example:

 ```
-root@node2:~# s3cmd mb s3://rke-etcd-backup
+root@node2:~# s3cmd mb s3://rke-etcd-snapshots
-root@node2:~# s3cmd /opt/rke/etcdbackup/snapshot.db s3://rke-etcd-backup/
+root@node2:~# s3cmd /opt/rke/etcd-snapshots/snapshot.db s3://rke-etcd-snapshots/
 ```

-### 4. Pull the backup on a new node
+### 4. Pull the snapshot on a new node

 To simulate the failure lets powerdown node2 completely: